Mass Timber Innovation: The Hospitality Prototype

-Sound: We sized the prototype’s rooms to be easily modified to accommodate various hotel brands and service levels to avoid limiting the design to boutique or luxury markets.
-However, we modeled the prototype after Marriot’s industry-leading hospitality standards.
+We sized the prototype’s rooms to be easily modified to accommodate various hotel brands and service levels to avoid limiting the design to boutique or luxury markets.
+However, we modeled the prototype after Marriott’s industry-leading hospitality standards.
 Acousticians modeled timber assemblies to discover a unique combination of structural, wall, and connection details that meet the hospitality giant’s particular sound requirements.

-Structure: Structural engineers tested timber structural modules against cost and typical hotel room modules, finding the sweet spot where the space between structural members neatly houses a hotel room with minor modification.
+Structural engineers tested timber structural modules against cost and typical hotel room modules, finding the sweet spot where the space between structural members neatly houses a hotel room with minor modification.
 Advancements in wood and fire science meant clearing the perceived life safety barrier: fire modeling shows the prototype assembly meets performance code with no disadvantages.

-Safety: The catalyst for our project was the 2021 update to the International Building Code (IBC).
+The catalyst for our project was the 2021 update to the International Building Code (IBC).
 Before this update, limitations for mass timber buildings were based on similar light wood framing – despite its structural potential.
 The previous restrictions interfered with designing multiple stories and the total area that would make sense financially to a developer – leading them to choose a cheaper building option.
 We can now leverage mass timber’s strength to design hotels sized similarly to steel-frame, with the advantages of a comparative price point, modularity, and prefabrication.
 Advancements in wood and fire science also meant clearing the barrier presented by fire safety; materials innovation has improved the strength and resilience of engineered lumber.
 Because of these significant changes to the code, we feel that it has become a viable option for developers.